MitocGroup/www/process/daily-stand-up.md

 **4. Why do we need the stand-up mails, they are time consuming!?**

-The Team uses the Daily Scrum to inspect progress toward the Sprint Goal and to inspect how progress is trending toward completing the work.
-The Daily Scrum optimizes the probability that the Team will meet the Sprint Goal.
-Every day, the Team should understand how it intends to work together as a selforganizing team to accomplish the Sprint Goal and create the anticipated Increment by the end of the Sprint.
+The Team uses the Daily Scrum to inspect progress toward the Goal and to inspect how progress is trending toward completing the work.
+The Daily Scrum optimizes the probability that the Team will meet the Goal.
+Every day, the Team should understand how it intends to work together as a selforganizing team to accomplish the Goal and create the anticipated Increment by the end of the Sprint.

 **5. What are the benefits? or Why Should I read Team's Stand-up mails?**
 - The Team is in sync on how things are going